silverbulletmd/silverbullet/website/Space Script.md

 * `silverbullet.registerAttributeExtractor(def, callback)`: registers a custom attribute extractor.
 * `syscall(name, args...)`: invoke a syscall (see [[#Syscalls]]).

-Many useful standard JavaScript APIs are available, such as:
+Many standard JavaScript APIs are available, such as:

 * [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) (making fetch calls directly from the browser on the client, and via Deno’s fetch implementation on the server)
 * [Temporal](https://tc39.es/proposal-temporal/docs/) (implemented via a polyfill)